GoogleCloudPlatform/click-to-deploy/docker/neo4j/README.md

 This is not an official Google product.

 ## About
-This image contains an installation of Drupal
+This image contains an installation of Neo4j

 For more information, see the
 [Official Image Marketplace Page](marketplace.gcr.io/google/neo4j4).